msamancioglu/spring-boot-pagination-with-filtering-and-sorting/README.md

 ```

-Example4: Filter by first name LIKE "mustafa"
+Example4: Combining criteria.
+Filter by first name LIKE "mustafa" and birth year less than 1980
 ```json

 {